-I hope you are doing well.
-I have been teaching writing workshop, online.
-Tuesday nights.
-Nine weeks but this is going to go on hiatus for a while, as I read and study other things on my own, until probably September of 2022.
-Thank you for your interest in these workshops.
+The workshop is going to go on hiatus for a while, as I read and study other things on my own, until probably September of 2022.
 Some more information is below for when it picks back up.
-Thank you!
+Thank you very much for your interest.

-*also … I edit stories with people one on one, if you would like to do that instead of waiting until the workshop picks back up in ’22*
+*also … I edit stories with people one on one, if you would like to do that instead of waiting until the fall of ’22*

 Here are some more specifics of the nine week workshop: